JeffEsteves/FrontendMenthor-Challenges/Beginner/QR code component challenge/README.md

 ### What I learned

 Front-End Menthor is a great way to reinforce our knowledge and keep practicing.
-This project helped with to remind few things about CSS and HTML beginner level.
+This project helped me to remind few things about CSS and HTML beginner level.

 To see how you can add code snippets, see below: